juhannam/ctp431-2024/hw1/README.md

     - The onset of a sound differing notably from the sustained vibration
     - Inharmonicity

-Note that you can adjust the window size to change the time and frequency resolution.
+Note that you can adjust the window size to change the time/frequency resolutions of the spectrogram.

 ## Problem #2: Music (20 pts.)
 Plot the spectrogram of the provided music track (095_Coffee_House_10s) with Audacity.
 Analyze it while listening to the music.